ghostserverd/docker-devkitpro-ghost/Nintendont.md

 # Background

 My personal goal for my Wii U is to essentially turn it into a Gamecube.
-I want to play all of my old GameCube games (which I still physically have) with a native HDMI output and newer controllers (Wii U Pro Controllers).
+I want to play all of my old GameCube games (which I still physically have in a box in a closet upstairs) with a native HDMI output and newer controllers (Wii U Pro Controllers).

 The requirements I set for myself for this project are: